College Dining Halls

 - In busy dining halls it may work better to avoid the busiest times, if you can.
 The staff will have more time to attend to your requests, and to answer any questions that come up.

 - If you have not had a chance to talk to the food service management staff about what they offer that is gluten-free, thorough questioning is necessary.
-You will need to find out what all the ingredients of a dish are, and whether cross-contamination with gluten was avoided during preparation in the kitchen.
+You will need to find out what all the ingredients of a dish are, and whether cross-contact with gluten was avoided during preparation in the kitchen.
 If there is plain grilled fish or chicken, for instance, confirm that nothing containing wheat or gluten was grilled on the same surface, and that no seasoning mixes or flavorings of any sort were used which could contain gluten.

 - Sandwich bars can be an option.
 Use deli meats as an addition to a salad, or make a lettuce wrap.
 Gluten-free bread is sometimes available too.
 You need to confirm that deli items (especially meats) are gluten-free, since they can contain gluten.
-It is also necessary to consider how different items are offered and served, since students making sandwiches on gluten-containing bread could touch their bread while layering it with meat or cheese, which would cross-contaminate the tongs for these items.
-If you have any doubts about this, tell the staff about your needs and ask them to bring you some sandwich makings from the kitchen which have not been exposed to potential cross-contamination.
+It is also necessary to consider how different items are offered and served, since students making sandwiches on gluten-containing bread could touch their bread while layering it with meat or cheese, which would provide contact with the tongs for these items.
+If you have any doubts about this, tell the staff about your needs and ask them to bring you some sandwich makings from the kitchen which have not been exposed to potential cross-contact.
 Finally, do not use condiments from communal containers: there is a high risk of these being contaminated with gluten due to double-dipping of utensils, or from crumbs which may have fallen in.
 Some dining halls offer single serve condiment packets, or you may want to bring along your own.

 - Hard boiled eggs (still in shell)

 - Unpeeled whole fruit

 - Single serve bags of chips, or other GF snack item